Writing Workshop

 Because Cornell’s writing seminars may expect a greater range of writing abilities than many students have exposure to in high school, the Writing Workshop provides an opportunity for students to discover how well current writing skills fit into what Cornell expects.

-During the FWS Writing Consultation, students submit short writing samples and meet with writing instructors for advice on which First-Year Writing Seminars are most appropriate for their learning styles and previous experience with academic writing.
+During the FWS Writing Consultation, students submit short writing samples and meet with writing specialists for advice on which First-Year Writing Seminars are most appropriate for their learning styles and previous experience with academic writing.

 Students can participate in the FWS Writing Consultation in one of three ways: